 Here are a few methods which are followed while conducting UX research:

-A navigation-based testing method carried out on a wireframe, a prototype or a website.
+- First Click Testing: A navigation-based testing method is carried out on a wireframe, a prototype, or a website.

-Group discussions are conducted in order to get a sneak peek into the user’s desires, behavior and expectations.
+- Focus Groups: Group discussions are conducted in order to get a sneak peek into the user’s desires, behaviour, and expectations.

 There are several techniques apart from the ones listed above.
 The techniques used depend upon the organization’s standards and policies.

-Today’s big shot companies have reached this place as they develop a user-centered approach while designing their products and services.
+Today’s big-shot companies have reached this place as they develop a user-centred approach while designing their products and services.
 Investing in proper UX research methodologies ensures that all the products and services are suitably developed for the target users.
-This saves a lot of time, resources and also increases user satisfaction, which startups often fail to achieve.
+This saves a lot of time, and resources and also increases user satisfaction, which startups often fail to achieve.

 Startup companies are mostly built with a limited budget, which results in the companies often skipping UX research.
 This occurs mostly due to financial constraints.
 Many startups fail because their products and services do not meet the user’s standards or because the rebuilding costs affect the company in various aspects.

 Startups skip UX research mainly due to the following factors: